 You can be trained as an HVAC technician through several different formats.
-While the programs vary in length, the majority will have you out of the classroom in 2 years—and some take much less time than that.
+While the programs vary in length, the majority will have you out of the classroom in two years—and some take much less time than that.

 Certificate programs, for example, one of the most popular training formats, can be completed in as few as 6 months.